 FAQ

 The term “biochemicals” is not defined precisely.
-We define it as a bio-based chemicals that are deriving from sustainable, renewable and climate neutral feedstocks.
+We define it as bio-based chemicals that are derived from sustainable, renewable and climate neutral feedstocks.

-UPM will invest EUR 550 million in an industrial scale biorefinery to convert solid wood into next generation biochemicals: bio-monoethylene glycol (BioMEG) and lignin-based renewable functional fillers.
-In addition, the biorefinery will produce bio-monopropylene glycol (BioMPG) and industrial sugars.
-The total annual capacity of the biorefinery will be 220,000 tonnes.
-The facility is scheduled to start up by the end of 2022.
+UPM invests EUR 1,180 million in an industrial scale biorefinery to convert solid wood into next generation biochemicals: bio-mono ethylene glycol (UPM BioPura™) and lignin-based renewable functional fillers (UPM BioMotion™).
+In addition, the biorefinery will produce a bio-glycol mix and industrial sugars.
+The facility is scheduled to start up by the end of 2024.
+The total annual capacity of the biorefinery will be 220,000 tonnes in 2024.

-UPM’s bMEG and bMPG have exactly the same molecular structure as conventional glycols produced from fossil feedstocks.
-Therefore, they could be used as drop-in alternatives for all applications where today petrochemical based MEG or MPG is used.
+UPM’s bio-glycols have exactly the same molecular structure as conventional glycols produced from fossil feedstocks.
+Therefore, they could be used as drop-in alternatives for all applications where today petrochemical-based glycols are used.

-The main advantage would be that customers would not need to compromise on processability, product quality or recyclability to benefit from the improved carbon footprint of UPM’s bio-based glycols.
+Their main advantage for customers is that they do not need to compromise on processability, product quality or recyclability to benefit from the improved carbon footprint that UPM’s bio-based glycols deliver.

-MEG is a key raw material for polyesters used for textiles, bottles and packaging materials.
-It is also main component in deicing fluids and coolants.
-MPG is typically used in composites, pharma, cosmetics and within the food and feed industry as well as a wide range of technical fluids.
+Monoethylene glycol is a key raw material for polyesters used for shoe soles, textiles, bottles and packaging materials.
+It is also main component in de-icing fluids and coolants.
+The glycol mix is typically used in composites, pharma, cosmetics and within the food and feed industry, as well as a wide range of technical fluids.
+UPM’s bio-glycols are ready to be incorporated into products such as footwear, in partnership with Dongsong Chemical of Korea, and automotive coolants, in partnership with HAERTOL Chemie of Germany.

-UPM´s Renewable Functional Filler (RFF) is derived from wood-based raw materials.
-This new generation of fillers features diverse performance benefits like weight reduction via significantly lower material density, excellent electrical insulating properties, highest level in purity, and absence of Polycyclic Aromatic Hydrocarbons (PAH).
-UPM’s RFF can partially or fully replace traditional functional fillers in virtually all rubber-parts in automotive and other industries, as well as in parts made from thermoplastic elastomers and thermoplastics.
+Traditional functional fillers, such as CO2-intensive carbon black made from petrochemical ingredients, are used to strengthen and bulk rubber and plastics.
+UPM’s renewable functional filler (UPM BioMotion™) is derived from wood-based raw materials.
+This new generation of fillers features diverse performance benefits like weight reduction via significantly lower material density, excellent electrical insulating properties, highest level in purity and absence of Polycyclic Aromatic Hydrocarbons (PAH).
+UPM’s renewable functional filler can partially or fully replace traditional functional fillers in virtually all rubber-parts in automotive and other industries, as well as in parts made from thermoplastic elastomers and thermoplastics.

-Today, many other bio-based chemicals are based on so called first generation feedstocks like corn or sugarcane.
-Wood has several advantages compared to first generation feedstocks, for example it does not compete with food production and usually does not contain GMO.
+Today, many other bio-based chemicals are based on so-called first-generation feedstocks like corn or sugarcane.
+Wood has several advantages compared to first generation feedstocks, for example it does not compete with food production and usually does not contain genetically modified organisms.

 Wood is UPM's most important raw material and we are committed to forest management and forest harvesting practices based on the internationally accepted principles of sustainable forest management.
 Moreover, we plant over 50 000 000 seedlings annually.

 UPM monitors the origin of wood to ensure it is sustainably and legally sourced.
 Forest certification is an excellent tool to promote sustainable forestry.
-Eighty-five percent of all wood supplies are currently certified and UPM has set the goal to have all wood supplies certified by 2030.
-Already now, 100 percent of wood supplies to UPM are covered by third-party-audited chains of custody.
+One hundred percent of wood supplies from regional forests to UPM Biochemicals are covered by third-party-audited chains of custody, either FSC® or PEFC.

-Lignin can be found in the cell walls of all plants and it is one of the most abundant biopolymers on Earth.
-Lignin is nature’s own “glue” due to its polymeric nature and its richness in functional groups.
-In nature lignin provides strength and protects plants against UV irradiation as well as fungal and bacterial attack.
+Lignin can be found in the cell walls of all plants and it is one of the most abundant biopolymers on earth.
+Lignin is nature’s own “glue” due to its nature and its richness in functional groups.
+In nature, lignin provides strength and protects plants against UV irradiation as well as fungal and bacterial attack.

 Due to these properties, lignin can be used in various applications.
 For example, it replaces fossil phenol and formaldehyde in phenolic resins.
 In other polymer systems, it can be used as a structural or functional component.
-The main advantage would be that customers do not need to compromise on performance, to benefit from the improved carbon footprint of UPM’s lignin products.
+The main advantage is that customers do not need to compromise on performance to benefit from the improved carbon footprint of UPM’s lignin products.

 Leuna: the world's first biorefinery beyond fossils